The Pacific War Online Encyclopedia

 Pilots admired the Hellcat's sensible instrument layout and good

-and a rearview mirror in the upper canopy.
-They also appreciated the
+seat and a rearview mirror in the upper canopy.
+They also

-canopy.
-The aircraft retained fabric-covered control surfaces, which
+retained fabric-covered control surfaces, which saved weight and

-saved weight and which were thought to be less affected by battle
+which were thought to be less affected by battle damage, since

-damage, since bullets and shrapnel passed through leaving only small
+bullets and shrapnel passed through leaving only small punctures.

 The ability of the F6F-5 Hellcat to operate as a fighter-bomber was important during the final months of the war, when the kamikaze threat became serious enough that most of the aircraft complement of American carriers had to be devoted to fighters.
 The aircraft could carry two 1000 lb (454 kg) bombs or a pair of drop tanks.
 Later production F4F-5s also had pylons for six 5" HVAR rockets.
 In the final months of the war, the Hellcat sometimes carried a pair of "Tiny Tim" antishipping missiles, though these were more often used against hardened ground targets than the few surviving Japanese ships.
 There were even experiments with carrying a single centerline torpedo.